When you need a rewarding LA view without breaking a sweat.

 3. Griffith Observatory

-No list would be complete without this L.A. spot.
+No list would be complete without this LA spot.
 The views from the Art Deco landmark are epic at any time of the day.
-So while the Observatory is currently closed, you can still drive up there just before it closes at 10 pm and get a parking spot right outside it.
+Of course, there are plenty of hiking routes, but you could always drive up to Griffith Observatory just before it closes at 10 p.m. and get a parking spot right outside it.

 Location: 2800 E Observatory Rd, Griffith Park